Поиск по творчеству и критике

 Входимость: 52. Размер: 58кб.

-Часть текста: when suddenly, waking up from a profound reverie, he found himself almost in the middle of one long, wet, floating bridge.
+Часть текста: empty expanse—the river.
+The houses were replaced by hovels; the street was lost in a multitude of irregular little alleys.
+Nikolay Vsyevolodovitch was a long while making his way between the fences, keeping close to the river bank, but finding his way confidently, and scarcely giving it a thought indeed.
+He was absorbed in something quite different, and looked round with surprise when suddenly, waking up from a profound reverie, he found himself almost in the middle of one long, wet, floating bridge.
 There was not a soul to be seen, so that it seemed strange to him when suddenly, almost at his elbow, he heard a deferentially familiar, but rather pleasant, voice, with a suave intonation, such as is affected by our over-refined tradespeople or befrizzled young shop assistants.
 “Will you kindly allow me, sir, to share your umbrella?”
 There actually was a figure that crept under his umbrella, or tried to appear to do so.
 The tramp was walking beside him, almost “feeling his elbow,” as the soldiers say.
-Slackening his pace, Nikolay Vsyevolodovitch bent down to look more closely, as far as he could, in the darkness.
-It was a short man, and seemed like an artisan who had been drinking; he was shabbily and scantily dressed; a cloth cap, soaked by the rain and with the brim half torn off, perched on his shaggy, curly head.
-He looked a thin, vigorous, swarthy man with dark hair; his eyes were large and must have been black, with a hard glitter and a yellow tinge in them, like a gipsy's; that could be divined even in the darkness.
-He was about forty, and was not drunk.
-“Do you know me?” asked Nikolay Vsyevolodovitch.
-“Mr. Stavrogin, Nikolay Vsyevolodovitch.
-You were pointed out to me at the...
+Slackening his pace, Nikolay...

 10. Dostoevsky.
 Crime and Punishment (English. Преступление и наказание).
 Part six.
 Chapter Two